-Give one copy of the form to the customer, leave one copy with the merchandise, and place the third copy with your inventory records, which are stored separately from your merchandise.
-Jewelers Mutual also recommends that you keep a separate record in a ledger book or computer record.
+Give one copy of the form to the customer, leave one copy with the merchandise, and place the third copy with your inventory records, which are stored separately from, your merchandise.
+Keep a separate record in a ledger book or computer record.